 If your preferred sport is water skiing or wakeboarding, most of the island’s beaches have locals waiting to take tourists for a tow through the water.
 They will also offer you the necessary equipment if you don’t have your own.

 Alternatively, the calm conditions also offer a far more relaxing activity, SUPing.
-You can find many online SUP rentals and tours, just make sure to book a tour with a guide for a more educational excursion.
+You can find many online SUP rentals and tours, just make sure to book a tour with a guide for a more educational excursion and do your research on various activities in Mauritius’ prices.

-If you are an adventurer with a wanderlust for Mauritius heights, then take a hike… No, seriously.
+If you are an adventurer with a dream about conquering the heights of Mauritius, then take a hike… No, seriously, the hikes in Mauritius are incredible.
 On the other hand, if you’re one who prefers to keep your feet planted safely at sea level, explore the islands culture and tropical wonders.
+Regardless of what tickles your fancy, there are Mauritius activities and prices to suit your taste and budget.

 The Pieter Both mountain trail is the perfect hike for a more experienced climber.
 Standing at 2 690 ft tall, this is the second tallest mountain in Mauritius.
 It is named after the first Governor-General of the Dutch East Indies and can be identified by the rock formation at its peak that resembles the face of a man.